Buzz (mascot): Salt Lake Buzz lawsuit

 In 1998, Georgia Tech filed a trademark infringement lawsuit against the Salt Lake Buzz, a Pacific Coast League minor league baseball team.
 The Institute had negotiated a deal with the team, but the team backed out of the agreement before it was finalized and filed suit in Utah for the right to use the mark.
 Tech filed a countersuit and won in 2001.
 As a result, the team was forced to change its name (to the "Salt Lake Stingers"; several years later, it would adopt its current name of the "Salt Lake Bees") and pay Georgia Tech $600,000, although Georgia Tech spent $700,000 to $800,000 during the dispute.

 Contests and stunts

 Buzz participates in several mascot contests.
 In 1997, Buzz won an Access Atlanta poll due to creative ballot stuffing by Tech students.
 In 2005 and 2006, Buzz was named to the Capital One All-American Mascot Teams and participated in the Capital One Mascot Challenge.
 In 1993, Buzz won National Champion Mascot at the Universal Cheerleading Association (UCA) cheerleading championships in San Diego.
 In 2000 and 2001, Buzz won the NCA (National Cheerleaders Assoc.) mascot of the year and in 2004 and 2006, Buzz received second place in the NCA Mascot Competition in Daytona, Florida.
+In 2023, 2025, and 2026, Buzz became a National Champion again, taking home first place in the NCA Mascot Competition in Daytona, FL.
 On June 14, 2008, Buzz rappelled down the 40 story Viewpoint lofts building in Midtown, Atlanta as part of a university fundraiser.